arshad-yaseen/monacopilot/README.md

 For example, if there's a chance that the code in your editor may exceed 1000+ lines, you don't need to provide 1000 lines to the model.
 This would increase costs due to the huge number of input tokens.
 Instead, you can set `maxContextLines` to maybe `100` or `200`, depending on how accurate you want the completions to be and how much you're willing to pay for the model.

-This option is particularly useful when working with providers that have rate limits or don't offer pay-as-you-go pricing.
-For example, if you're using `Groq` as your provider, it's recommended to set `maxContextLines` to `60` or less due to its low rate limits and lack of pay-as-you-go pricing.
+> **Note:** If you're using `Groq` as your provider, it's recommended to set `maxContextLines` to `60` or less due to its low rate limits and lack of pay-as-you-go pricing.
 However, `Groq` is expected to offer pay-as-you-go pricing in the near future.

 ```javascript
 registerCompletion(monaco, editor, {